medic/chis-interoperability/readme.md

 ## OS reboots

-Currently if the server is rebooted, Docker needs to be restarted with `/srv/chis/instant/core/docker/compose.sh up`
+Currently, if the server is rebooted, Docker needs to be restarted with `/srv/chis/instant/core/docker/compose.sh up`